 - Make a ‘hole’ in the middle of the flour (like you’d do with mashed potatoes as you prepared them for a ‘gravy lake.’)

-- Add the olive oil and water into the middle of the flour.
-Be carefull to ensure it all fits (spread the flour further if needed).
+- Add the olive oil and 0.25 cups water water into the middle of the flour.
+Be careful to ensure it all fits (spread the flour further if needed).

 - Knead the dough until it is consistent and smooth when stretched.